Breastfeeding: The Optimal Source of Nutrition for Your Baby

 Myth: You have to drink milk to make milk

 Drinking milk has little to do with a woman’s production of breast milk.
 It is important to be well hydrated and consume a nutrient-dense diet.

 Some health tips while breastfeeding:

-- A woman requires 400-500 extra calories per day when breastfeeding but if overweight, she need not increase her calorie intake.
-But taking specific nutrients such as iron, calcium, potassium and vitamin A, D are beneficial while breastfeeding.
+- Eat a balanced diet: A woman requires 400-500 extra calories per day when breastfeeding but if overweight, she need not increase her calorie intake.
+But taking specific nutrients such as iron, calcium, potassium and vitamin A, vitamin D are beneficial while breastfeeding.

 - Take care of your mental health: Breastfeeding can be exhausting, so it's crucial to take care of your mental health.
 Get enough sleep, ask for help when you need it, and practice self-care.